-I contribute to the curatorial management and presentation of the Collection with particular responsibility for the seventeenth century.
+I contribute to the curatorial management and presentation of the Collection with particular responsibility for the seventeenth and eighteenth centuries.
 I participate in curatorial meetings; advising on acquisitions, loans, commissions and curatorial policy.
 I help supervise the upkeep of permanent displays and develop appropriate forms of interpretative content for the galleries.
-I devise and deliver temporary displays both within the Gallery and at partner organisations.
+I devise and deliver temporary displays both within the Gallery and at partner organisations and work on exhibitions.
 I research the Collection, respond to enquiries, contribute to the Gallery’s public programmes, act in an advisor and represent the Gallery at external events.

 I joined the National Portrait Gallery in 2005, having studied a BA and MA at the Courtauld Institute of Art.
 Prior to joining the Gallery I worked for the National Gallery and British Council.
-I have curated displays on Henry Irving, the Chartists, Gilbert & Sullivan, Captain Scott, Leslie Stephen, Swinburne, Tennyson, Wilde, Edwin Landseer, Florence Nightingale, William Homan Hunt, Nile explorers, Charles Ricketts & Charles Shannon, William Dobson, Lady Jane Grey and Augustus John.
+I have curated displays on Henry Irving, the Chartists, Gilbert & Sullivan, Captain Scott, Leslie Stephen, Swinburne, Tennyson, Wilde, Edwin Landseer, Florence Nightingale, William Homan Hunt, Nile explorers, Charles Ricketts & Charles Shannon, William Dobson, Lady Jane Grey, Treason, Plots and Murder, Favourites: Art and Power, Simon Schama’s Face of Britain, Royal: then & now at Beningbrough Hall, Exposed: the Naked Portrait and Augustus John.
 I have curated touring displays on Charles I, the Act of Union and the early history of the Royal Society.
 My career at the Gallery has included a year as acting seventeenth century curator and periods of cover for the sixteenth, eighteenth, nineteenth and twentieth century curators.

 Catharine MacLeod (ed.), The Lost Prince: The Life & Death of Henry Stuart, exh. cat.
 National Portrait Gallery, 2012, for which I have contributed catalogue entries and an appendix on Prince Henry’s patronage of architecture and garden design.